danielobare/danielobare/README.md

 I will be enrolling in Google Africa Development Scholarship to pursue Android Development.
 I have interests in embedded systems engineering with very basic programming knowledge in Rust, C++

-See my resume at https://github.com/danielobare/resume/blob/main/Daniel%20Obare%20Resume%20May%202.pdf
+See my attached resume in README files.